hannahbus/website/content/cv.md

 since 2020

-: Tutor for Micreconomics II (Bachelor), University of St. Gallen
+: Tutor for Microeconomics II (Bachelor), University of St. Gallen

 2019